HuskyDevClub/Minesweeper/readme.txt

 IDE: Visual Studio Code

-Estimated time to solution: 'x' hours
+Estimated time to solution: 10 hours

-Conerns with solution: N/A
+Conerns with solution: No time to implement GUI but works on the CLI!

 -------------------